JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 ### Bias and Variance with mismatched data distributions

-Estimating the **bias** and **variance** of your learning algorithm really helps you prioritize what to work on next.
-But the way you analyze bias and variance changes when your training set comes from a different distribution than your dev and test sets.
+Estimating the **bias** and **variance** of your learning algorithm can really help you prioritize what to work on next.
+The way you analyze bias and variance changes when your training set comes from a different distribution than your dev and test sets.
 Let's see how.

 Let's keep using our cat classification example and let's say humans get near perfect performance on this.
 So, Bayes error, or Bayes optimal error, we know is nearly 0% on this problem.
 Assume further:

 - training error: 1%
 - dev error: 10%

-If your **dev** data came from the _same distribution_ as your **training** set, you would say that you have a large _variance_ problem, that your algorithm's just not generalizing well from the training set which it's doing well on to the dev set, which it's suddenly doing much worse on.
+If your **dev** data came from the _same distribution_ as your **training** set, you would say that you have a large **variance** problem, i.e., your algorithm is not generalizing well from the training set to the dev set.
 But in the setting where your training data and your dev data comes from a _different distribution_, you can no longer safely draw this conclusion.
-In particular, maybe it's doing _just fine_ on the dev set, it's just that the training set was really easy because it was high res, very clear images, and maybe the dev set is just much harder.

-The key thing to understand is that if the training and dev data come from different underlying distributions, then by comparing the training set to the dev set we are actually observing two different changes at the same time:
+If the training and dev data come from _different underlying distributions_, then by comparing the training set to the dev set we are actually observing two different changes at the same time:

 1. The algorithm _saw_ the training data.
 It did not _see_ the dev data
-2. The data do not come from the same underlying distribution.
+2. The data do not come from the same underlying distribution

-In order to tease out these two effects it will be useful to define a new piece of data which we'll call the **training-dev** set: a new subset of data with the same distribution as the training set, but not used for training.
+In order to tease out these which of these is conributing to the drop in perfromsnce from our train to dev set, it will be useful to define a new piece of data which we'll call the **training-dev** set: a new subset of data with the same distribution as the training set, but not used for training.

 Heres what we mean, previously we had train/dev/test sets.
 What we are going to do instead is randomly shuffle the training set and carve out a part of this shuffled set to be the **training-dev**.